 Doctors, police officers, teachers or foresters, if or when needed, either have to hike in or be brought in by helicopter and the same for the residents’ provisions.
 In 2010, UNESCO designated Mafate (as well as Réunion’s two other, more accessible cirques and all the island’s pitons and ramparts) as a World Heritage site, and this has led to an increase in tourism in the area.

 You could spend days hiking the network of beautiful trails covering Réunion Island, visiting rainforests, volcanoes and waterfalls while camping out or staying with local villagers in mountain gîtes (small cabins).
 Many people do multi-day or even week-long hikes through the cirques, but sadly, as we were challenged for time, our only option was a day hike down into Mafate.

-The amphitheatre-shaped valley is accessible from a half-dozen trail heads, some leading over steep mountain passes, others along rivers and gullies, which lead to the network of narrow hiking trails that connect the hamlets.
-We planned a steep, sharp decent to Roche Plate (1110m) which was somewhere way below us, tucked out of sight.
+The amphitheatre-shaped valley is accessible from a half-dozen trailheads, some leading over steep mountain passes, others along rivers and gullies, which lead to the network of narrow hiking trails that connect the hamlets.
+We planned a steep, sharp descent to Roche Plate (1110m) which was somewhere way below us, tucked out of sight.

 The sun slipped in and out from behind the clouds, and the temperature alternated from pleasantly cool to hot and humid.
 We were overtaken by some young, enthusiastic, rucksack-laden hikers who quite literally ran down the mountainside.